thesquatchman/node-shopping-cart-w-users/README.md

     SECRET=Secret
     PAYPAL_EMAIL=test@example.com

-Added some products to the database via Genghis to get started.
+Added some products to the database via Postman to get started.